Nontyphoidal Salmonella bacteremia

 Nontyphoidal salmonellae are an important bacterial cause of diarrheal disease.
 The epidemiology and pathophysiology of nontyphoidal strains differ from typhoidal strains .
-(See "Epidemiology, microbiology, clinical manifestations, and diagnosis of typhoid fever".)
+(See "Epidemiology, microbiology, clinical manifestations, and diagnosis of enteric (typhoid and paratyphoid) fever".)

 Issues related to the epidemiology, clinical microbiology, clinical manifestations, and treatment of nontyphoidal Salmonella bacteremia will be reviewed here.
 Nontyphoidal Salmonella gastrointestinal disease and typhoid fever are discussed in detail separately.
-(See "Nontyphoidal Salmonella: Gastrointestinal infection and carriage" and "Treatment and prevention of typhoid fever".)
+(See "Nontyphoidal Salmonella: Gastrointestinal infection and carriage" and "Treatment and prevention of enteric (typhoid and paratyphoid) fever".)

 Incidence — Bacteremia and other forms of extraintestinal Salmonella infection are serious complications that may not be suspected in the setting of mild primary infection.
 The burden varies geographically.
 In a systematic review that extrapolated the global incidence of invasive nontyphoidal Salmonella infections based on 10 studies, there were an estimated 49 cases per 100,000 people worldwide in 2010 .
 The greatest burden was in Africa, which had an estimated incidence of 227 cases per 100,000 people.
 Approximately 65 percent of cases worldwide are in children younger than five years.